vlang/v/doc/docs.md

 #### Array Slices

 Slices are partial arrays.
-They represent every element between two indices seprated by a .. operator.
+They represent every element between two indices separated by a .. operator.
 The right-side index must be greater than or equal to the left side index.

 If a right-side index is absent, it is assumed to be the array length.
 If a